-Collaboration Revenue
+Collaboration revenue

-Collaboration revenue consists of royalty payments received in connection with agreements accounted for as collaborative arrangements under the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 808, Collaborative Arrangements ("ASC 808").
+Collaboration revenue consists of royalty payments received in connection with agreements accounted for as collaborative arrangements under ASC 808.
 The Company assesses whether royalty payments from collaboration partners represent consideration from a customer.
-If the collaboration partner is considered a customer, the Company accounts for those payments within the scope of ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
+If the collaboration partner is considered a customer, the Company accounts for those payments within the scope of ASC 606.
 However, when the Company concludes that its collaboration partner is not a customer, the Company will record royalty payments received as collaboration revenue in the period in which the underlying sale occurs.
 See Note 5 to our condensed consolidated financial statements included in this report for additional information.